PurpleCornflakes/Learning_C/README.md

 every time main program is executed, it searches the dynamic lib and call the code in it.

 when a static lib and a dynamic lib coexist and have a common name, gcc priorly links the dynamic one.

+###endnotes
+-l : links with a library file
+-L<dir>: looks in dir for library files
+-c: compiles into obj files
+-w: no warning
+-Wall: shows all warnings
+-I<dir>: looks in dir for header files
+-shared: compiles into .so
+-O<num>: compilation optimisation (-O0 default; -O1 equals to -O; -O2 normal optimize; -O3; -Os space optimize)
+-static: force to link to *.a
+-std=c99: compiles using c99 standard